knjshimi/vite-shopify/packages/vite-plugin-shopify-assets/README.md

 Created to be used alongside [vite-plugin-shopify](https://github.com/barrel/shopify-vite/tree/main/packages/vite-plugin-shopify), for those who need to watch static assets, keeping the Shopify theme assets folder always in sync.

-This plugin is not yet stable, so _use at your own risk_.

 Please give your feedback, and send me any questions.
 A better documentation is in progress.

 ## Installation